 My thoughts: I am a huge crime fiction fan and adore Agatha Christie.
 I also studied English Literature at uni, including a module where we looked at crime fiction – all of the books on the reading list were written by men.
 Women writers were shunted off into their own module and focused on the Brontës, Austen and other 18th and 19th century writers.
 No crime fiction, no Golden Age.

 Considering the immense popularity of crime novels, many written by women, and the history – which this book explores, that’s rather frustrating and I really hope that things have changed since the early to mid 00s, when I was studying.

 This fascinating book has left me with an immense reading list (I’ve read many of the authors mentioned but not all and not enough as far as I’m concerned) and lots to think about.
 Digging deep into the legacy of Christie and her compatriots (Dorothy L. Sayers, Josephine Tey, Ngaio Marsh, Margery Allington – aka The Golden Age writers) and following the growth, expansion and creation of the women who wrote and starred in hundreds of crime novels since then.

 It looks at the sub-genres, like PIs, the psychological, forensic and others, as well as the fact that readers of crime fiction are overwhelmingly women and why.

 Absolutely fascinating and crammed full of interesting information, this is a must read for anyone interested in the genre, in women’s writing and literary history.

-*I was kindly gifted this book in exchange for taking part in this blog tour, however all opinions remain my own.
+*I was kindly gifted a copy of this book in exchange for taking part in the blog tour but all opinions remain my own.